 A word from the owner

-Life at Rectory Manor is never dull.
-We host around 3,000 guests a year and genuinely love it.
-The house is managed on a day to day basis by our wonderful butler, Tom, who also looks after all our guests whilst they are staying with us, assisted by our gardener, Terry.
-Accolades to date include a feature from Tatler magazine which rated us as “one of the 12 smartest B&B’s in the country”.
+We host around 3,000 guests a year for now.
+The house is managed on a day to day basis by our wonderful butler, Tom, who also hosts our guests whilst they are here.
+Accolades Tatler magazine who rated us as “one of the 12 smartest B&B’s in the country”.
 In more recent news, Rectory Manor has been nominated for the UK’s “Best B&B and Beyond” in the 2019 Eviivo awards - The Oscars for B&B’s.

 The site of Rectory Manor can be traced back to pagan times when the natural spring, which now comes up in the cellar, was considered to be sacred.
 It then passed to the Romans who build a temple here.

 When Christianity arrived, the temple was demolished and parts used to construct the Norman church.
 In 1563, John Hopkins, Church Rector, produced the Book of Psalms.
 Since the 16th century, the book has over 600 editions - outsold only by The Bible and Book of Common Prayer.